 Ask around on the unit

 If you are getting a resale HDB flat, be sure to ask around the unit, does not matter if it’s from owner’s neighbours, police records or your property agent.
 You wouldn’t want anything suay (misfortune) to happen!
 Check if the unit has been harassed by ah longs (loan shark) before or notice the door’s paint or the gate’s lock.
 Paint is a good indicator, according to Madrone Painting offering commercial painting.
 If the door is newly painted compared to the interior walls, you will need to raise your question.
 Same goes to the lock, if the gate’s lock is newer than the door, you might want to ask the neighbours.
 Besides, do ask how long does it takes to walk to the nearest bus stops or MRT station.
 Check out the amenities nearby and the distance as well, you will need the supermarket and coffee shops nearby your unit.
-Check if there are any leaking issues, paying for plumber to fix leakage is the last thing you would want to pay for.
+Check if there are any leaking issues, paying for plumbing experts to fix leakage is the last thing you would want to pay for.
 Do give the owner a background check like why is the owner wanting to sell the house?
 Or is the owner going through some financial issues?
 All these questions you will need to know so you can sleep at peace living in the new unit.